Le lien vers cette page a été envoyé avec succès aux destinataires.

 If you die, the plan will be closed.

-The money you have saved will be repaid to your heirs or to the beneficiaries which you have designated in the contract, in the form of capital or rent.
+The money you have saved will be returned to your heirs or beneficiaries that you have designated in the contract, in the form of capital or annuity.

 Please note

-In case of death after 70 years, the sums paid by the insurer (savings and earnings) are subject to the inheritance tax after application of a abatement of €30,500.
+In the event of death after age 70, the sums paid by the insurer (savings and earnings) are subject to inheritance tax after application of a abatement of €30,500.

-This rebate is global and must be shared among the beneficiaries and allocated according to their share in the taxable amounts.
+This allowance is global and must be shared between the beneficiaries and distributed according to their share in the taxable sums.

-Inheritance tax is calculated according to the relationship between each beneficiary and the deceased RIP holder.
+Inheritance tax is calculated on the basis of the relationship between each beneficiary and the holder of the deceased PER.

 Definition of the retirement savings plan